Did you know that 80 percent of the United States’ energy comes from fossil fuels? However, only 11 percent is the result of renewable sources.

 PierTech Systems – Playing Our Part in Reducing Pollution

 At PierTech, our products are used in many green technology solutions for renewable and sustainable energy.
 Our patented PierTech Helical Piers enable the installation of a strong foundation without the need for digging and/or excavation.
-Our solar ground system, which doesn’t require curing but supplies the support necessary to hold any size solar array, can be installed in only hours.
+Similarly, our solar ground system, which doesn’t require curing but supplies the support necessary to hold any size solar array, can be installed in only hours.

 For wind energy, helical piers like those we use are streamlining the installation and concrete-free raising of wind towers, again without the need for curing times.
 We accomplish this by using a helical pier to support the tower and helical anchors to hold the guide wire.